From 16 January 2024 any British citizen living overseas can register to vote as an Overseas Voter if they meet one of two conditions:

 - they were previously registered to vote in UK elections, including as an overseas voter, or

 - they were previously resident in the UK before moving to an address abroad.

 Overseas voters must apply to register in the local authority of the last address they were registered to vote or were resident.

 Registering to Vote as an Overseas Elector

-You can register to vote online the same way an elector in the UK does.
-The only difference being that an overseas elector must include their passport details.
+You can register to vote online the same way an elector in the UK does:

-When you register to vote, by default you will vote at a polling station, until you complete a second application form to inform us which method you wish to vote by.
+When you register to vote, the default setting will be that you vote in person at a polling station, so you may need to complete a second application form to tell us which method you want to vote by.

 - Proxy Voting If you are not based in the UK you can appoint a proxy to vote on your behalf.
-As an overseas elector we would advise that you apply to vote by proxy if possible.
-The deadline to appoint a proxy is 5pm 31 May 2017.
-Your appointed proxy has to attend the polling station you were last registered to vote at, so make sure that the person you appoint is familiar with where you would have previously voted.
+As an overseas voter we would advise that you apply to vote by proxy if possible.
+Your appointed proxy has to attend the polling station you were last registered to vote at, so make sure that the person you appoint can get to the Polling Station that you'd have previously voted at.

 - Postal vote If you are registered as an overseas voter you can apply to vote by post.
 You will need to make sure you have time to receive and return your ballot papers by polling day.
 If you choose a postal vote and there's any issue with it arriving to you in time, you cannot then change your method of voting.
 By law, all postal votes must be posted out: we are not allowed to email them to you.